Optimal sampling for least-squares approximation: Literature review

 We commence with a short discussion of relevant literature.
 Additional literature on variations, extensions and further topics can be found in \S \ref{s:further}.

-Least squares is a classical topic, with origins tracing back to the work of Gauss and Legendre \cite{stigler1981gauss}.
+Least squares is a classical subject, with origins tracing back to the work of Gauss and Legendre \cite{stigler1981gauss}.
 Starting in the early 2010s, and motivated by problems in parametric and stochastic Differential Equations (DEs), there was a resurgence of research on this topic, focusing on high- and and infinite-dimensional function approximation, and typically involving polynomial spaces.
 Key works in this direction include \cite{chkifa2015discrete,cohen2013stability,migliorati2014analysis}.
 This resurgence was based on least squares with random sampling, inspired by Monte Carlo quadrature and its ability to integrate functions without succumbing to the \textit{curse of dimensionality}.
 However, it is worth noting that the goal of least-squares approximation is to achieve quasi-optimal rates of convergence with respect to the approximation space.
-Typically, the resulting rate will exceed the error rate for Monte Carlo quadrature.
+Typically, these rates will exceed the error rate for Monte Carlo quadrature.

-As noted above, Monte Carlo sampling generically leads to suboptimal sample complexity bounds for least-squares approximation.
-This observation led to a concerted effort to develop practical sampling strategies with better performance (see \cite[\S 8.1.1]{adcock2022sparse} for an overview), culminating in the near-optimal strategies which are the basis of this work.
+As noted, Monte Carlo sampling generically leads to suboptimal sample complexity bounds for least-squares approximation.
+This observation led to a concerted effort to develop practical sampling strategies with better performance (see \cite[\S 8.1.1]{adcock2022sparse} and \S \ref{s:further} for overviews), culminating in the near-optimal random sampling strategies which are the basis of this work.
 These were developed in \cite{cohen2017optimal}, but also appeared slightly earlier in \cite{hampton2015coherence} in the case of (total degree) polynomial spaces.

-At a similar time, related techniques under the name \textit{leverage score sampling} -- which are based on the classical topic of \textit{statistical leverage} -- have become increasingly popular in machine learning and data science.
+At a similar time, related techniques under the name \textit{leverage score sampling}, which are based on the classical topic of \textit{statistical leverage}, have become increasingly popular in machine learning and data science.
 In particular, leverage score sampling is an effective tool for matrix sketching \cite{drineas2012fast,mahoney2011randomized,woodruff2014sketching}.
 As we comment in \S \ref{s:further}, it is can also be viewed as a special case of the techniques described in this article, corresponding to functions defined over a discrete domain.